Zen-Reportz/zen_dash/how_to_contribute.md

 make run_demo
 ```

-## How to develop togather.
+### How to build communication between the frontend and backend?
 We will use reverse proxy using apache to develop to gather.

-for linux:
-copy app.config file from dev folder to `/etc/apache2/sites-enabled`, then restart apache2
+for Linux: copy app.config file from the dev folder to `/etc/apache2/sites-enabled`, then restart apache2.

 ```
 sudo systemctl restart apache2.service
 ```

-Once you restart server, backend demo server and front end will start communicating it.
+Once you restart the server, the backend demo server and front end will start communicating it.

 # How to build it for deployment
-1. Compile from front end by running following command from fronend folder
+1. Compile from the frontend by running the following command from the frontend folder.
     ```
     sh run.sh
     ```